Harvest season. Kid-friendly festivals. Halloween. Let the fall fun begin!

 Cruise from a Home Port Nearby

 Skip the expense and aggravation of flying to meet your cruise ship.
-It’s easier than ever to drive to a port.
+It’s easier than ever to drive to a port for fall vacations this year.

 Carnival Cruise Line, which carries more children on its ships than any other cruise line, now has 18 year round and seasonal ports—the most in the industry — along the East and West Coasts and the Gulf of Mexico.
 Carnival is using a blimp airship to raise awareness of the new homeport advantage campaign.
 You’ll get a chance to win free cruises and more when you take a picture or video of the airship and post it on Facebook, Instagram, or Twitter with the hashtag #ChooseFun, plus help contribute to St. Jude Childrens Research Hospital, Carnival’s longtime charitable partner.